awsdocs/aws-cloudtrail-user-guide/doc_source/cloudwatch-alarms-for-cloudtrail.md

 1. On the **Preview and create** page, review your choices\.
 Choose **Edit** to make changes, or choose **Create alarm** to create the alarm\.

    After you create the alarm, CloudWatch opens the **Alarms** page\.
 The alarm's **Actions** column shows **Pending confirmation** until all email recipients on the SNS topic have confirmed that they want to subscribe to SNS notifications\.

+## Configuring notifications for CloudWatch Logs alarms<a name="cloudtrail-configure-notifications-for-cloudwatch-logs-alarms"></a>

+You can configure CloudWatch Logs to send a notification whenever an alarm is triggered for CloudTrail\.
+Doing so enables you to respond quickly to critical operational events captured in CloudTrail events and detected by CloudWatch Logs\.
+CloudWatch uses Amazon Simple Notification Service \(SNS\) to send email\.
+For more information, see [Set Up Amazon SNS](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/US_SetupSNS.html) in the *CloudWatch Developer Guide*\.